KWiduch/restaurant_menu_react/README.md

 # MenuApp
 ## app allowing user to look for meal in the menu
 ### What it does: </br>
-* showing all meals from pseudo base
+* showing all meals from pseudo database
 * allowing user to filter meals for example lunch or shake

 ### User Interface